 A major potential risk for workers is hearing damage from overexposure to industrial noise.
 A recent study of refuse collection and recycling of glass bottles had some of the highest noise levels ranging from 108-131 dB(A), with personal noise exposure levels of about 100 dB(A) on the high end of the results.
 Another study showed when glass hits glass on refuge pickup from plastic wheeled bins being emptied, extremely high noise levels are emitted.
 Peak levels above 140 dB(A) were measured, making it possible for workers during a typical shift to frequently be exposed to peak noise levels over 137 dB(A).

 Beyond the problem of high noise exposure, workers in recycling and solid waste environments also face issues with personal safety from large equipment and miscommunication during emergency situations.
 What kind of solution exists to solve all these factors?

-How Does Sensear Improve Safety & Communication?
+How Does Sensear Improve Safety and Communication?

-When working in high noise environments, there are many contributing factors to the unsafety of a worker.
-Sensear drives a new approach to occupational hearing conservation by combining the most innovative communication systems with the very best hearing protection technologies, to ensure that users can hear speech and stay protected in high noise workplace environments.
+When working in high-noise environments, there are many contributing factors to the unsafety of a worker.
+Sensear drives a new approach to occupational hearing conservation by combining the most innovative communication systems with the very best hearing protection technologies, to ensure that users can hear speech and stay protected in high-noise workplace environments.

 1. Hearing Protection